Installations and Migrations

 • Database Information – You will need your database username, password, database name and host (usually “localhost”, though this may vary with some hosts).

-Your Interspire Email Marketer configuration details will now be saved into the /admin/includes/config.php file.
+Your Interspire Email Marketer configuration details will be saved in the ~/admin/includes/config.php file.
 Your database tables will also been created.

 Congratulations, you are now ready to login to the Interspire Email Marketer control panel and start on your first email campaign!
 Your control panel will be accessible by adding “/admin” onto the end of your website URL.